 I believe that such a monitoring device may make things far worst for autistic people.
 If this device was to be used, it may force them to bottle everything up – essentially an extension of applied behavior analysis (the infamous ABA); this is basically what I went through for most of my youth – forced to hide my autistic behaviors, although I was undiagnosed at the time, resulting with issues that still haunt me today.
 Perhaps the biggest question is: why is the DOD involved in this?

 In my opinion, DOD involvement suggests that use of the wristband will eventually extend far beyond autistic children.
 I believe that the DOD was attracted to funding testing in an innocuous family setting, under the guise of helping children and parents, then move onto other … applications.
 However, apparently no one associated with this research predicted the angry response from autistic adults.
-Its creation stigmatized many of us as uncontrollable, unmanageable with undesirable traits.
-While I acknowledge that, if used properly, this wristband could be beneficial in certain circumstances, similar to Philip K. Dick’s “The Minority Report”, its use could prove problematic for everyone.
+Its creation stigmatizes autistic people as being uncontrollable, unmanageable with undesirable traits.
+While I acknowledge that, if used properly, this wristband could be beneficial in certain circumstances, similar to Philip K. Dick’s “The Minority Report”, its use could prove problematic – for everyone.

 Note: the article that was originally posted in a Facebook group for autistic people can be viewed here: